Codesmith900/LLM/README.md

 # LLM
 LLM projects will be uploaded here.

-Navigate to branch master for projects.
+Navigate to branch master and main for projects.